-- 13.1 You should only accept hospitality in the form of refreshments/attendance at events if there is a genuine need to impart information or to represent the school.
+- 13.1 You should only accept hospitality in the form of refreshments/attendance at events if there is a genuine need to impart information or to represent the School.
 All other offers of hospitality/gifts should be firmly, but politely refused.
-You should also ensure that accepting the hospitality does not create a conflict of interest and is not likely to cause embarrassment to the school. - 13.2 You should report the offer of hospitality, whether accepted or not, to your line manager, and should ensure that all such offers are recorded in the appropriate hospitality register. - 13.3 If gifts are offered by suppliers of services or you suspect that an improper motive exists to an offer, you should always decline the offer and report it to your Headteacher/'Chair of Governors'.
+You should also ensure that accepting the hospitality does not create a conflict of interest and is not likely to cause embarrassment to the School. - 13.2 You should report the offer of hospitality, whether accepted or not, to your line manager, and should ensure that all such offers are recorded in the appropriate hospitality register. - 13.3 If gifts are offered or you suspect that an improper motive exists, you should always decline the offer and report it to your Headteacher/Chair.
 This includes any preferential rates offered for goods and services.
 Headteachers should report the offer to the Chair of Governors regardless of whether the offer is accepted or declined.